xflouris/libpll/test/src/README.md

 testing cases that should fail and it is determined how the library would behave is interesting.
 For example, attempting to read an unexistent file.

+* 00010_NMPU_lkcalc compute likelihood score for a simple unrooted tree
+* 00020_NMPR_lkcalc compute likelihood score for a simple rooted tree

 ## alpha-cats

 Evaluate the likelihood for different alpha shape parameters and number of